astro-community/astro-auth/docs/src/pages/ui-library/provider-buttons.md

 layout: ../../layouts/MainLayout.astro
 ---

-> Before proceeding, please note that the UI library is still in beta and only works with react.

 Provider Buttons are components that are included in the `@astro-auth/ui` library and the button looks exactly similar to the Buttons in the [astro.build](https://astro.build) official website.
 You have each Provider Button for each provider that is included in the `@astro-auth/providers` library.

 You can use the Google button like this,